This Past tense is used to refer to indicate an action, event or condition that has happened in the past.

 Example: She used to study for many hours every day.

 He would (used to) bath in the river every day.

 Alex would (used to) play cricket every afternoon.

 Sometimes it is used without an adverb of the period.
 In these cases, the period indicated by the context.

 Example: I didn’t sleep well (i.e., last night)

 Read more post in English grammar

-Present Continuous Tense with Examples and more.
+Past Continuous Tense with examples and more.